kazauwa/ansible-role-headscale/README.md

 # Ansible Role for Headscale

-An Ansible Role that installs and manages [Headscale](https://github.com/juanfont/headscale) on Linux.
+A role that installs and manages [Headscale](https://github.com/juanfont/headscale) on Linux.

 ## Requirements